-You can write to us at the following address:
+Or you can write to:

-Internal Revenue Service Tax Forms and Publications Division 1111 Constitution Ave.
+Internal Revenue Service Tax Forms and Publications 1111 Constitution Ave.
 NW, IR-6526 Washington, DC 20224

 We respond to many letters by telephone.
 Therefore, it would be helpful if you would include your daytime phone number, including the area code, in your correspondence.